vulesharka/warehouse-management/README.md

 | POST | `/api/admin/users` | Create user |
 | PUT | `/api/admin/users/{id}` | Update user |
 | DELETE | `/api/admin/users/{id}` | Delete user |

+## Delivery Scheduling

+When a manager schedules a delivery the following rules are enforced:

+- The order must be in `APPROVED` status
+- The delivery date must be a future weekday (no weekends)
+- The date must be within the configured maximum period (default 30 days, configurable via `app.delivery.max-period-days`)
+- Selected trucks must all be available (not assigned to another delivery on the same date)
+- The combined container volume of selected trucks must cover the total package volume of all order items
+- On successful scheduling: inventory quantities are deducted and the order status moves to `UNDER_DELIVERY`

+A **daily cron job** runs at midnight and automatically sets orders to `FULFILLED` when their delivery date is reached.

 ## Getting Started